Back-to-School Guide

 erin_gann@aw.org or 253.284.4343

-• USG Supplies
+• US Supplies

 Teachers will inform students about needed supplies during the first week of school, so we encourage families to wait until after school has started to purchase supplies.
 The one exception is that all students are required to purchase a Texas Instruments TI-84 (Plus or Plus CE) graphing calculator.
 This is the only approved graphing calculator for math and science courses, and we encourage families to take advantage of back-to-school sales for this prior to the start of school.